astral-sh/rye/docs/philosophy.md

 With growing development teams one of the most frustrating experiences is the inability to break up a monolithic Python module into smaller modules without having to constantly publish minor versions to a package index.
-The way the Rust ecosystem deals with this issue is two-fold: one the one hand Rust supports workspaces natively.
+The way the Rust ecosystem deals with this issue is two-fold: on the one hand Rust supports workspaces natively.
 Workspaces share dependencies and the resolver results.
 The equivalent in Python would be that a workspace shares a virtualenv across all of the projects within in.
 The second way in which Rust solves this problem is to permit a dependency to both support declaration of the package name, index but also local